Sellwood-Moreland Sewer Rehab Project Construction Update: November 18, 2014

 The city will use a combination of open trench construction, cured-in-place-pipe lining, and pipe bursting.
 For example, the contractor may use CIPP on the main public sewer pipe and open trench construction to repair or replace laterals that connect private sewers from the curb to the public sewer in the street.
 Details about each construction method are available at www.portlandoregon.gov/bes/64780.
 The contractor may use more than one construction method in some areas.

 What to Expect During Construction

 The following are answers to some of the most frequently asked questions we receive from neighbors about construction:

 - Start date: The city is in the process of hiring a construction contractor.
-Construction will begin in early fall 2014.
+Construction will begin in October 2014.
 You may see city staff or contractors in your neighborhood surveying, trimming trees, setting up traffic control signage, staging equipment, and marking and moving utility lines to prepare for the start of construction.
 Moving utility lines often requires digging up part of a street.